“Polar Express Sunbelt” sweeps the 2016 Biltmore International Rose Trials

 Biltmore's Rose Garden receives Award of Garden Excellence

-During the finals of the competition, Biltmore’s rosarian Emily Wilson and past American Rose Society president Jolene Adams unveiled an award in honor of Biltmore’s historic Rose Garden: the World Federation of Rose Societies Award of Garden Excellence.
+During the trials event, Biltmore’s rosarian Emily Wilson and past American Rose Society president Jolene Adams unveiled an award in honor of Biltmore’s historic Rose Garden: the World Federation of Rose Societies Award of Garden Excellence.
 Biltmore’s rose garden is one of only 10 gardens in the United States and 62 worldwide to receive it.
+Susan Fox, one of the Rose Trials jurors, tells us that gardeners and garden lovers travel just to see the gardens that receive this award.
+We are honored to have received it!